replicatedhq/help-center/content/docs/swarm/distributing-an-application/airgapped-installations.md

 title: "Airgapped Installations"
 description: "The steps required of the end customer to install a Replicated application into an airgapped environment."
 weight: "312"
-categories: [ "Distributing an Application" ]
+categories: [ "Distributing a Swarm Application" ]
-index: "docs/native"
+index: "docs/swarm"
 ---

 An "airgapped" environment is a network that has no path to inbound or outbound internet traffic at all.